GeorgeParaschiv/Movie-To-Movie-Solver/README.md

 This requires a TMDB API Key in order to function properly.
 My personal api key and login info is stored seperately in a config.py file.

 *WARNING*
-Chains of length 2 and greater may take multiple minutes to complete.
+Chains of length 2 and greater may take up to an hour to complete.
-Host may close connection randomly for lengths > 2.